abalan06/project2_website/README.md

 ## Overview
-Build Your Own Website is a short tutorial for complete beginners in HTML and CSS.
-It covers the very basics of HTML and CSS.
+Build Your Own Website is a short tutorial for complete beginners in HTML.
+It covers the very basics of HTML.

-Please feel free to use/fork this tutorial for your own training sessions - feedback welcome!
+Please feel free to use/fork this tutorial for your own use - feedback welcome!

-This is a project that I have to do for my Fintech course on DevOps.
+This is a project that I did for my Fintech course on DevOps.
 This project is still in progress.

-## Build Your Own Website - Part 1 - HTML
+## Build Your Website - HTML

 we'll create our own webpage from first principles, learning in the process how web pages are built.